tomytzhou/adls_group_11/README.md

 9. At the end of the last episode, the global best model will be selected for post NAS training.
 This step can be skipped if one wish to prevent overfitting or if the model has a fast converging nature.
 10. The trained best model will be tested using the glue score function.

+A Jupyter Notebook version of RL KD NAS pipeline can be found in [docs/notebooks/kd_nas_lstm.ipynb](docs/notebooks/kd_nas/lstm.ipynb).

 ![kd_pipeline_overview](docs/imgs/kd_pipeline_overview.jpg)

 ### Data Loader